cinnData/DataSci/[DS-06] Clustering.md

 * A vector, of length equal to the number of rows of the data set, containing the **cluster labels**.

 * A matrix containing the **cluster centers**, with one row for every center.
-For every row, the terms of that row would be the mean values of the features on the corresponding cluster.
+For every row, the terms of that row would be the mean values of the clustering variables on the corresponding cluster.

 We explain here the **SciPy** version. $k$-means clustering is provided by the subpackage `scipy.cluster.vq`.
 The functions `kmeans` and `vq()` will give you the labels and the centers, respectively.